Incrisz/Reputation-ui-be/README.md

+add profile and sign out to the buttom page of the sidebar

 when i click on start audit on the Start Your Business Audit after filling the form it should take me to a page with progessive bar that will show the process when its pulling website info then social media , then google business profile then